What can go wrong when claiming Universal Credit?

 If you think that has happened contact your Income Officer or a Benefits Adviser for help.

 Told your ESA decision doesn’t count and you have to have another medical?

-Where you where getting ESA immediately before claiming Universal Credit and you have not been found ‘fit for work’ then the Universal Credit Regulations state that any decision regarding your capability for work should be transferred over to your Universal Credit claim.
+If you were getting ESA immediately before claiming Universal Credit and you have not been found ‘fit for work’ then any decision regarding your capability for work should be transferred over to your Universal Credit claim.

-But the DWP do not always apply these rules and so refer claimants for a new medical assessment, and do not award extra Universal Credit where applicable.
+The DWP do not always apply these rules and so refer claimants for a new medical assessment instead, this can mean you miss out on extra Universal Credit.